Glossary

 Walk-through

-A final inspection of a home to check for problems that may need to be corrected before closing.
+A final inspection of a home by a buyer to check for problems that may need to be corrected before closing.

 Warehouse fee